aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2023/aspose-words-for-net-23-8-release-notes/_index.md

 {{< gist "aspose-words-gists" "7aae1e8fa6cb0a16cdfb2f28fb56e432" "change-bibliography-styles.cs" >}}
 {{% /alert %}}

-### The HtmlSaveOptions.EpubNavigationMapLevel property is now obsolete
+### The property HtmlSaveOptions.EpubNavigationMapLevel has been deprecated.

 Related issue: WORDSNET-25093

-The **HtmlSaveOptions.EpubNavigationMapLevel** property is now obsolete.
-The customers should use **HtmlSaveOptions.NavigationMapLevel** instead.
+The **HtmlSaveOptions.EpubNavigationMapLevel** property is marked as obsolete.
+Please, use **HtmlSaveOptions.NavigationMapLevel** instead.

 ### Added an option for LINQ Reporting Engine to preserve whitespaces for JSON string values